Date of Degree

 Copyright 2007 Zoliswa Olga Mali

 Mali, Zoliswa Olga.
-"Exploring communication strategy use by learners of isiZulu in synchronous computer-mediated communication (S-CMC)." dissertation, University of Iowa, 2007.
+"Exploring communication strategy use by learners of isiZulu in synchronous computer-mediated communication (S-CMC)."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.